viktorbezdek/awesome-github-projects/README.md

 - [tellery/tellery](https://github.com/tellery/tellery) - Tellery lets you build metrics using SQL and bring them to your team.
 As easy as using a document.
 As powerful as a data modeling tool.
 - [elite-libs/DataAnalyzer.app](https://github.com/elite-libs/DataAnalyzer.app) - ✨🚀 DataAnalyzer.app - Convert JSON/CSV to Typed Data Interfaces - Automatically!
 - [sindresorhus/ky](https://github.com/sindresorhus/ky) - 🌳 Tiny & elegant JavaScript HTTP client based on the Fetch API
-- [falsy/clean-architecture-with-typescript](https://github.com/falsy/clean-architecture-with-typescript) - A Monorepo and Clean Architecture project for various TypeScript services that share the same domain.
+- [falsy/clean-architecture-for-web](https://github.com/falsy/clean-architecture-for-web) - A sample project showcasing Clean Architecture and monorepo structure for designing multiple web services with a shared domain.
 - [itsdouges/typescript-transformer-handbook](https://github.com/itsdouges/typescript-transformer-handbook) - 📘 A comprehensive handbook on how to create transformers for TypeScript with code examples
 - [shawnkoon/machine-learning-typescript](https://github.com/shawnkoon/machine-learning-typescript) - Machine Learning 🤖apps using JavaScript/TypeScript with Tensorflow.
 - [JamieMason/self-help](https://github.com/JamieMason/self-help) - Interactive Q&A Guides for Web and the Command Line.
 - [caderek/arrows](https://github.com/caderek/arrows) - Monorepo for functional JS/TS modules
 - [daybrush/guides](https://github.com/daybrush/guides) - A Guides component that can draw ruler and manage guidelines.
 - [hfour/wsrun](https://github.com/hfour/wsrun) - Command runner for Yarn workspaces.
 Dependency aware.
-- [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library
 - [lingui/js-lingui](https://github.com/lingui/js-lingui) - 🌍 📖 A readable, automated, and optimized (3 kb) internationalization for JavaScript
 - [fredrikkadolfsson/p11k](https://github.com/fredrikkadolfsson/p11k) - Web-application monorepo aiming to provide the perfect developer and user experience.
 Highly opinionated.
 - [narenarjun/ultimate-stack](https://github.com/narenarjun/ultimate-stack) - Ultimate Stack [Glotixz] is a  Event Driven Microservices  Ecommerce App  running on Kubernetes with Istio as the service-mesh and cloudnative serverless components by knative and deployed to kubernet